e-picas/markdown-extended/docs/MANPAGE.md

-For all of these cases, PHP errors catched during Markdown Extended classes execution are rendered depending on your environment `error_reporting` setting and script execution may exit with astatus code '90'.
+For all of these cases, PHP errors catched during Markdown Extended classes execution are rendered depending on your environment `error_reporting` setting and script execution may exit with a status code of '90'.

 ## ENVIRONMENT